anthonyyazdani/MakeMailDay/README.md

   Hope you will enjoy the app, and if you go to the library, don't forget to contribute!

-  > MAKE YOUR PERSONAL INTEREST AN ADVANTAGE FOR THE COMMUNITY
+  > "MAKE YOUR PERSONAL INTEREST AN ADVANTAGE FOR THE COMMUNITY"